Detection of HI filament: Pair Stacking vs. Filament Stacking: Methods

-2. \textit{Identify the cosmic filaments with DisPerSE.} DisPerSE relies on several crucial inputs for identifying filaments, most notably the tracer distribution and the persistence threshold.
-In our research, we use the 2D distribution of galaxies above a certain stellar mass threshold (e.g., $M_* \geq 10^{10}h^{-1}M_\odot$), which corresponds to a given galaxy number density, as tracers.
-We select filaments that have persistence ratios greater than 3 for the stacking process, avoiding additional steps like smoothing.
-Figure~\ref{fig:show_pairs} illustrates the tracers as orange dots and the detected filament spines as blue curves.
+2. \textit{Identify the cosmic filaments with \disperse.} To ontain a filament catalogue with \disperse, the procedure relies on two main inputs: the tracer distribution and the persistence threshold.
+In our research, we use the 2D galaxy distribution generated in the previous step as tracers.
+We select filaments that have persistence ratios greater than $3\sigma$, to filter out spurious structures.
+Figure~\ref{fig:illustration} illustrates the tracers as orange dots and the detected filament spines as blue curves.

-3. \textit{Stack column densities radially around filament spines } Based on the column density map and filament catalogue, we sort pixels in the column density map by their distance to the filament spine, then get the radial profile of HI column density perpendicular to the filament spine.
-This method is implemented across all filament structures in the simulation box in three different projection directions.
-By taking the median of all the resulting column density profiles from these slices, we create a single curve, with the confidence interval determined by the 15th and 85th percentiles of all individual curves.
+3. \textit{Extract the filament column density profile and evaluate its uncertainties.} Based on the column density map and filament catalogue, we sort pixels in the column density map by their distance to the filament spine, then get the radial profile of \hi~column density perpendicular to the filament spine.
+We obtain profiles from multiple 2D slices taken along the $X$, $Y$, and $Z$ directions, and compute their average.
+The uncertainty is estimated using the jackknife resampling method.

-The column density profile we have determined demonstrates the fundamental capability of the filament stacking technique.
+After this procedure, we obtain the column density profile, which demonstrates the capability of the filament stacking technique.
 Since the column density is measured in the same units as the filament signal obtained via pair stacking, we can evaluate the effectiveness of both stacking approaches by comparing their predicted column density values directly.